theman-oj10/CareerSync/docs/UserGuide.md

 <div style="margin-top: 20px;"></div>

 #### Sorting internships by fields: `sort`
-This command allows you to sort the internships in CareerStnc by the specified field in ascending or descending order.
+This command allows you to sort the internships in CareerSync by the specified field in ascending or descending order.

 **Format:** `sort FIELD ORDER`